killercomet/GetCleanDataProject/README.md

 ####2.
 Scripts task:

-    The script will take the data included in the aforementioned files, will aggregate them into only one object and then it will dump it into a single file.
+    The script will take the data included in the aforementioned files, it will aggregate them into only one object and then it will dump the object into a single file.

     The steps required to perform this task are:

     -Read the feature names from disk
     -Read X_test.txt, y_test.txt and subject_test.txt and combine them by columns into a single object.
     -Read Y_train.txt, y_test.txt and subject_train.txt and combine them by columns into a single object.